-Sarah Chavez is a doctoral student at the University of Florida (UF), Department of Health Outcomes & Biomedical Informatics (HOBI).
-She earned a Master of Public Health (MPH) degree in biostatistics from the University of Texas Health Science Center (UTHSC) at Houston School of Public Health (SPH) and a Baccalaureate of Science (BS) degree in biology from the University of Texas at San Antonio (UTSA).
+Sarah Chavez is a Ph.D. student in the Department of Health Outcomes and Biomedical Informatics (HOBI).
+She earned a Master of Public Health (MPH) degree in biostatistics from the University of Texas Health Science Center (UTHSC) at Houston School of Public Health (SPH), and a Baccalaureate of Science (BS) degree in biology from the University of Texas at San Antonio (UTSA).

 In addition to academics, Sarah is a full-time research coordinator III for the Institute for Child Health Policy (ICHP) External Quality Review Organization (EQRO) project.
 Centers for Medicare & Medicaid Services (CMS) federal regulations are followed to evaluate the quality, timeliness, and access to health care for Medicaid recipents.
 Her involvement with the Quality Improvement (QI) and implementation science team has shaped her efforts to align QI efforts and evaluate the effectiveness of quality strategies.
 She coordinates performance improvement project (PIP) evaluations and technical reports.

 Sarah’s research focuses on type 2 diabetes (T2D) prevention and management.
 She is interested in the quality of mobile health (mHealth) applications (apps) for managing T2D.
 The use of technology and mHealth app availability is increasing with research needed to determine the effectiveness of using mHealth in clinic and for patient self-management.
 She is also interested in comparing how apps impact healthcare provider-patient shared decision-making with standards of care.
 The ultimate goal is to educate and engage app users to make informed health care decisions.
 Her mentor is François Modave, Ph.D.